Lukas-Straube/NEON_Internship_Public/GEE_Nightmare/README.md

 #### Manifest Creation Edits
 ---
-These are quite simple to do, within notepad++ when looking at the code created by Austen, youll need to change two things.
+These are quite simple to do, within notepad++ when looking at the code created by Austen, you’ll need to change two things.
 First is the name of the asset you want to create.
 ```java
 'name': `projects/earthengine-legacy/assets/projects/neon/TALL_2017/fullsite_TALL_2017`